Encouraging conversations between physicians and patients to improve care.

 Choosing Wisely® Recommendation: Don't use dual-energy X-ray absorptiometry (DEXA) screening for osteoporosis in women under age 65 or men under 70 with no risk factors.

-Choosing Wisely® Recommendation: Don't order annual electrocardiograms (EKGs) or any other cardiac screening for low-risk patients without symptoms.
+View the AAFP Choosing Wisely recommendation on annual electrocardiograms (EKGs) or other cardiac screening for low-risk patients.

 Choosing Wisely® Recommendation: Don't perform Pap smears on women under the age of 21 or women who have had a hysterectomy for non-cancer disease.